In with the new (build)

-January has always been prime time for thinking about trading in your home for something bigger, smaller, different-er.
-But should you go for character-packed period or shiny-new modern?
-Muddy weighs in on the old versus new-build debate.
+Spring's prime time for trading in your home for something bigger, smaller, different-er.
+But should you go for period or modern?
+Muddy weighs in on the old versus new debate.

 Having grown up in a rambling Victorian house in Manchester, complete with Arctic temps and squads of spiders, I used to envy my friends’ warm, tidy, modern homes, and vowed that’s the kind of home I’d go for once I was all grown up.
 Skip to fresh out of uni and what did I do?
 Yep, bought me an old, damp but gorgeous Georgian maisonette in North London’s Kentish Town, complete with eight-legged flatmates.
 The roof leaked in my bedroom, but I could never find out where from, and there was a fat crack (so wide you could see daylight through it) running along the corner of two walls in the living room.
 But I was young and fearless, so I stuffed the crack with newspaper, and never gave the front part of the house collapsing another thought.
 Fast forward a couple of decades and three house moves, and I’m in another period house.
 This time an Edwardian one, dripping with character and also black mould.